-Depression is a real illness with real symptoms, and it's not a sign of weakness or something you can 'snap out of' by 'pulling yourself together'.
+Depression is a medical condition with real symptoms, and it's not a sign of weakness or something you can 'snap out of' by 'pulling yourself together'.

 Sharing a problem with someone else or with a group can give you support and an insight into your own depression.
 Research shows that talking can help people recover from depression and cope better with stress.